EUR/USD Price Forecast for 2021: Decisive Time for EUR/USD Buyers

 |Period||Change ($)||Change %|

 The EUR/USD is heavily affected by fundamentals, since these two currencies represent two of the three major economic zones in the world, although it seems like fundamentals are contradictory for now.
-The economic side is clearly in favour of the USD, since the US economy has been keeping up a good recovery pace after the COVID-19 crash, while Europe is close to another recession, but politics don’t favour the USD.
-That has been one of the main reasons for the bullish run in the EUR/USD, which has taken this pair above 1.20 and into the resistance zone above 1.2350.
+The economic side is clearly in favour of the USD, since the US economy has been keeping up a good recovery pace after the COVID-19 crash, and particularly in 2021, while Europe fell into another recession last winter.
+Although, politics haven’t been in favour of the USD which was pushing this pair higher since March 2020.
+That has been one of the main reasons for the bullish run in the EUR/USD, taking this pair above 1.20 and into the resistance zone above 1.2350, but the situation might be changing now.

 EUR/USD – Forecast Summary